Host a Web Service

 Pod

-This is especially useful when you want to bring your own container image or host generic webservers on Beam.
-It can be used for a variety of use cases, such as:
+This can be used for a variety of use cases, such as:

 …and much more (if you’ve got a cool use case, let us know!)